Qtom-99/ERVscanner/README.md

 - -a: A line-separated list of alternative chromosomes in the reference genome of the organism `<ALT_CHR_LIST>`
 - -p: Path to the downloaded ERVscanner directory

-The process generate a file `<DATA_PATH>/dfam_info/target_class.txt`.
+The `preprocess.sh` generates a file `<DATA_PATH>/dfam_info/target_class.txt`.
 This file is a list of class of ERVs you are going to anlayze.
 You can edit the file if you want to modify targets.

 After finishing preparation, run `filter_reads.sh`.
 ```